Helping your brand stand out on the shop shelf by using eye tracking

 - What is the impact on the intention to buy and on sales?

 Use of eye tracking is however not limited to branded products only.
 It can also be leveraged by smaller F&B outlets to optimize point of sale merchandising and to increase bill value.

 To share, a retail bakery brand with over 12 outlets in Singapore commissioned idstats to undertake ‘eye-tracking’ as a part of a shopper ethnography exercise last year.
 The objective of the study was to evolve a strategy to optimize branding and merchandising at the point of sale and by extension, optimize consumer offtakes.

-Based on the exercise, the idstats team was not only able to give specific recommendations to revisit in store merchandising, but also specific inputs to optimize in-store menu signage to have greater impact and offtakes.
-Thus post the research, the retail store re-visited product layout across all its outlets with a view to heighten consumer attention to higher value and margin daily consumption products like bread versus lower price and margin products like buns.
+Based on the exercise, the idstats team was not only able to give specific recommendations to revisit in-store merchandising, but also specific inputs to optimize in-store menu signage to have greater impact and offtakes.
+Thus post the research, the retail store re-visited product layout across all its outlets with a view to heightening consumer attention to higher value and margin daily consumption products like bread versus lower price and margin products like buns.

 To evaluate the idstats eye-tracking experience for optimising your return on investments, please mail us at [email protected]